About

 BioMolViz Fellows

-Fellows are recognized for critical contributions to the project beyond workshop participation
+Fellows are recognized for outstanding contributions to the project beyond workshop participation.

 Roderico Acevedo, Westfield State University (2021 Fellow)